-- When the final page of the presentation is reached, the presentation is restarted from the first page. - The presentation continues playing until you tap key to stop it.
+- When the final page of the presentation is reached, the presentation is restarted from the first page. - The presentation continues playing until you tap ESC on the icon panel or press the clear key to stop it.

 11-5 Editing Presentation Pages